Frequently Asked Questions

 - Fuel Specification Approvals.
-The CAAFI certification and qualification team works within established processes to help move promising alternative aviation fuels through industry evaluation to approval by ASTM International and other recognized certifying bodies.
+The CAAFI Certification and Qualification team works within established processes to help move promising alternative aviation fuels through industry evaluation to approval by ASTM International and other recognized certifying bodies.
 Government agencies, fuel manufacturers, aircraft and engine manufacturers, and airlines are stakeholders in CAAFI, and many participate on the certification team.
 The industry has agreed that these alternative fuels should “drop-in” to commercial engines, pipelines, fuel farms, and all other distribution and storage channels, thus requiring no new equipment or infrastructure.
-With assistance from the CAAFI Certification and Qualification Team, three drop-in alternative jet fuels have already been certified for commercial use (more detail below).
+With assistance from the CAAFI Certification and Qualification Team, several drop-in alternative jet fuels have already been certified for commercial use.

-- Fuel & Feedstock Readiness Tools.
+- Fuel and Feedstock Readiness Tools.
 CAAFI has developed a collection of tools that facilitate assessment and advancement of fuel and feedstock readiness with respect to ASTM approval, R&D and deployment activities, environmental sustainability, and commercialization.
 See our Fuel Readiness Level Tool page and our Feedstock Readiness Level Tool page.

 - Stakeholder coordination and communication.
-CAAFI enhances communication among government agencies, aviation sector trade associations, industry, fuel producers, feedstock producers, academic researchers, and non-governmental organizations via the CAAFI Biennial General Meeting and team meetings, Global Exchange with other public-private partnerships around the globe, webinars, conference presentations, and other venues.
+CAAFI enhances communication among government agencies, aviation sector trade associations, industry, fuel producers, feedstock producers, academic researchers, and non-governmental organizations via the CAAFI Biennial General Meeting, webinars, coordination with other public-private partnerships around the globe, conference presentations, and other venues.

 - Strategic thought leadership.
-CAAFI participates domestically with interagency working groups and strategic initiatives (e.g., Federal Alternative Jet Fuel Strategy, Biomass Research and Development Board, Billion Ton Bioeconomy), collaborative forums, alternative jet fuel research consortia (e.g., Aviation Sustainability Center (ASCENT)).
+CAAFI participates domestically with interagency working groups and strategic initiatives (e.g., Federal Alternative Jet Fuel Strategy, Biomass Research and Development Board, Billion Ton Bioeconomy, Farm to Fly initiatives), collaborative forums, and alternative jet fuel research consortia (e.g., Aviation Sustainability Center (ASCENT)).

 - State Initiatives.
-CAAFI has facilitated formation of supply chains for alternative jet fuel deployment through the State Initiatives, now underway in 8 states within the U.S.
+CAAFI has facilitated formation of supply chains for alternative jet fuel deployment through the CAAFI State Initiatives.

 How does CAAFI interact with the other global alternative aviation fuel coalitions?

-CAAFI collaborates with alternative aviation coalitions across the globe, including formal work plan development with its Australian and German counterparts, AISAF and aireg, respectively.
-CAAFI initiated an ongoing “global exchange” of ideas to facilitate complementary work programs and help aviation present a united framework to facilitate development and deployment of advanced alternative jet fuels.
-The various organizations working to advance alternative jet fuels understand that fuel production and commercialization will be an effort requiring support from various stakeholders and entities.
+CAAFI collaborates with alternative aviation coalitions across the globe, including formal and informal work plans and partnerships.
+Under the umbrella of the CAAFI Biennial General Meeting, CAAFI initiated an ongoing “global exchange” of ideas to facilitate complementary work programs and help aviation present a united framework to facilitate development and deployment of advanced alternative jet fuels.

 What is the focus of current CAAFI activity?

-CAAFI supports the development and deployment of sustainable alternative jet fuels for use by the entire jet-powered aviation community.
+CAAFI supports the development and deployment of sustainable aviation fuels for use by the entire jet-powered aviation community.
 See CAAFI’s current Goals and Priorities.

 When should we expect to see alternative fuels in commercial production?